Omar-Alkhulaidi/demand-replenishment-console/README.md

 - Transformation
 - Data preparation
 - Handling inconsistent source values
+- Preparing analytical tables

-### Data Modeling
+## Data Modeling

-Designed relationships between dimensions and fact data to provide reliable filtering and reusable analytical logic.
+Designed relationships between dimensions and fact data to provide consistent filtering and reusable analytical logic.

 ---

 # 🛡️ Data Quality & Reliability

-Real-world ERP data is rarely perfect.
+Analytical models are only useful when the underlying calculations can be trusted.

-The model includes safeguards for problematic values such as:
+The solution includes safeguards for problematic source values such as:

 - Blank revenue
 - Null values